andymcgunagle/git-and-github-notes/README.md

 ### Branching

-- `HEAD` is a pointer that refers to the current "location" in your repository.
-It points to a particular branch reference.
+- `HEAD` is a pointer that refers to the current "location" in your git repository - it points to a particular branch reference.

 - `git branch`: View your existing branches.
   - `*` will indicate the branch you are currently on.